brandon-cheshire/automated-jellyfin-setup/README.md

 ### To access the Jellyfin media server remotely

 1) Run ```docker exec tailscale tailscale serve status```
 2) Use the given URL to sign in to the server on the Jellyfin app.
-This information can also be found in the Tailscale [admin panel](https://login.tailscale.com/admin) under Machines and the addresses dropdown for your host machine
+This URL can also be found and customized in the Tailscale [admin panel](https://login.tailscale.com/admin) under Machines and the addresses dropdown for your host machine
 3) Use your Jellyfin credentials to sign in to your user on the server.